Open vs. Closed Adoption

 Even if you are not sure whether an open adoption is right for you, most birth and adoptive parents find that speaking and meeting with one another before making a commitment, helps them to decide whether to move forward with an adoption plan.
 Meeting in person allows the birth and adoptive parents to get to know one another and often provides the birth parent(s) with the confidence of knowing that they have selected the best family for their child.
 Many birth parents who have ongoing contact with the adoptive family find that receiving information about the child, and knowing that the child is thriving, helps to ease their feelings of loss.
 Children who are in direct communication with their birth family may come to understand that their birth parent didn’t abandon them but made the decision to place them for adoption out of love for them.
 Many adopted children also benefit from having a direct connection with another person with whom they have a shared biology.
 The benefit for adopted persons to obtain updated medical information from genetically related family members is also undeniable.
 While some adoptive parents fear that an open adoption will confuse their child, ongoing research has not born out that concern.

 Unfortunately, there are situations where an open adoption is either not an option or is not the best choice for the child.
-Some birth parents do not want an open adoption because they are afraid that the ongoing contact will be a constant remainder of the painful decision they made at a difficult time in their life.
-They may believe that a closed adoption will better allow them to emotionally heal and put the adoption behind them.
+Some birth parents do not want an open adoption because they are afraid that the ongoing contact will be a constant reminder of the painful decision they made at a difficult time in their life.
+They may believe that a closed adoption will better allow them to emotionally heal.
 Other birth parents have not shared the fact of their pregnancy with their family or community and they may fear that an open adoption will undermine their desire for confidentiality.
-Finally, there are times when open adoption is not in the child’s best interest due to the birth parents’ mental illness, drug addiction, or violent criminal history.
+Finally, there are times when open adoption is not in the child’s best interest due to the birth parents’ circumstances.

 Like any relationship, open adoption relationships evolve over time.
 Post-adoption contact may increase or decrease, or the nature of the contact may change along with people’s changing lives.
-However, even in the most open adoption relationship, the birth parent is not a co-parent but rather another very important person in the child’s life available to love and emotionally support them.
-There is no doubt that the child’s adoptive parent(s) are his or her only parent(s) and they have all rights and responsibility for the child.
+However, even in the most open adoption relationship, the birth parent is not a co-parent but rather another very important person in the child’s life.
+The child’s adoptive parent(s) are his or her legal parent(s) and they have all rights and responsibility for the child.
 Most importantly, when birth parents and adoptive parents set out to forge their relationship, the child’s needs must always be paramount.